Chevrolet Chevette: Development

 Under the direction of chief engineer John Mowrey, Chevrolet began developing the Chevette on December 24, 1973.
 It was a response to the federal CAFE standards and the 1973 oil crisis.
 The Chevette was prompted by GM's Energy Task Force, which arose out of the crisis and the resultant shift in consumer demand to smaller, foreign vehicles boasting greater fuel efficiency.

-The Chevette used as its basis GM's World Car, "Project 909" – what would become the T-car program, so named because the vehicles shared GM's T platform.
-With the well-known problems of its predecessor, the Vega, which included production issues, reliability problems, and a serious propensity for corrosion, the team reworked the international platform such that the Chevette shared not a single body panel with another T-car and reworked the underbody extensively to enhance corrosion protection.
+The Chevette was based on GM's World Car, Project 909 – what would become the T-car program, so named because the vehicles shared GM's T platform.
+With the well-known problems of its predecessor, the Vega, including production, reliability and corrosion issues, the team reworked the international platform for the Chevette, ultimately sharing no actual body panels with other T-platform variants.
+The underbody was reworked extensively to enhance corrosion protection.
 The Chevette's 1.4-liter base iron-block engine weighed 59 lb less than the Vega's much-heralded aluminum-block engine.
+GM reportedly saved 8-12 months in development time by piggybacking the Chevette's development on the T Platform.